As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

-Terry Smith has 6.2 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.37%.
+Terry Smith has 6.3 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been +0.4%.
 During the worst period of relative performance (from December 2010 - February 2011) there was a decline of 7% relative to the index.
 The worst absolute loss has been 6%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 99%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.

 |Periods of worst performance|